pushkar1713/Jive-backend/README.md

 7. message and attachments saving in the database
 8. get messages for a channel in a workspace (use pagination) with pre signed url for attachments
 9. default room for broadcasting messages, leave room logic
+10. personal message
+11. delete and edit messages

 ### what to add now
 1. queues, producer, consumer for mailing and stuff
 2. indexing in db
 3. abstract userId middleware
 4. global error handler
-5. dummuy delete and edit messages
+5. dummuy delete workspaces and channels
-6. personal message
-7. reactions, typing presense, mentions, search, threading/replies
+6. reactions, typing presense, mentions, search, threading/replies
-8. logging and analytics
+7. logging and analytics
-9. canvas
+8. canvas
-10. voice chat, stream
+9. voice chat, stream
-11. send messages in the default channel
+10. google login